-The results from 22 planting rate trials conducted in Michigan in 2015 and 2016 show producers can improve farm income by reducing soybean planting rates.
+The results from 33 planting rate trials conducted in Michigan in 2015, 2016 and 2017 show that producers can improve farm income by reducing soybean planting rates.

 Soybean producers across Michigan identified soybean planting rates as one of the highest-rated topics they wanted to see evaluated by the SMaRT (Soybean Management and Research Technology) program in on-farm replicated trials.
 When asked if they wanted us to evaluate the effect of higher planting rates or lower planting rates, the producers overwhelmingly voted for low planting rates.

 I want to be clear that Michigan State University Extension does not recommend reducing planting rates to 80,000 or 100,000 seeds per acre.
-However, the data clearly shows that some very low plant stands can produce excellent yields.
-Producers can use this information when making replant decisions.
-Producers can also compare their planting rates to the rates evaluated in the trials to see if they have an opportunity to increase farm income by reducing planting rates in 2017.
+However, it is impressive how consistently well the 130,000 planting rate performed across 33 trials and three growing seasons.
+It produced higher yields than the 160,000 rate at two locations and produced a lower yield than the 160,000 rate in only one trial.
+The 130,000 rate also increased income by $13 per acre over the 160,000 rate when all 33 sites were combined.
+Producers are encouraged to compare their planting rates to those evaluated in the trials to see if they have an opportunity to increase farm income by reducing planting rates in 2018.